Free Employee Engagement Survey Template to Boost Productivity

 What is Employee Turnover and How to Reduce it?

-What is employee turnover?
-It’s not just people quitting that’s important.
-Employee turnover negatively impacts companies dramatically.
-Find out how.
+It is not just people quitting that’s important.
+Employee turnover negatively impacts companies dramatically in many ways.
+Find out how to reduce it.

 Written by: Penny Swift